 Canned beans work well in this White Bean, Sausage and Kale Soup.
 But if you’re up for it, how about cooking your own dry beans?
 They’re economical and have a terrific texture.

 I love to salt soak beans, cook them in the slow cooker, and bag them into 3-cup portions to store in the freezer.
-(You can find my method in this White Chicken Chili post).
+(You can find my method in this Tuscan White Bean Soup post).
 They freeze beautifully and come in handy for all kinds of recipes.

 How to Make White Bean, Sausage and Kale Soup